topshopifydev/Shopify-API/README.md

 4. Open `index.html` in your browser to see the counter.
 5. The **Settings** page lets you define any number of custom counter endpoints.
    Each entry has a name and a URL and the list is saved in `localStorage` under `counterApis`.
-The names appear on the home page where you can toggle each API on or off.
-If no endpoints are configured, the page uses the two URLs from the environment variables.
+These names appear on the home page where you can toggle each API on or off.
+When no custom endpoints exist, the page falls back to the two environment URLs and still lets you disable either one individually.

 The page fetches `/api` every five seconds and animates the number toward the latest value.
 Below the counter a progress bar shows progress toward today's goal with the current